 - With the arm in internal rotation [internal rotation is achieved by placing the hand in the lap of the patient.], the joint space can be felt as a groove lateral to the coracoid process.

 - Direct the needle slightly laterally and superiorly into the glenohumeral joint space.

 - Posterior approach

 - Prepare the part according to the entry site chosen.
-Povidine iodine and alcohol solution can be sed for part preparation.
-Part preparation is done to sterilize the skin surrounding the insertion site, and allow it to dry
+Povidone iodine and alcohol solution can be used for part preparation.
+Part preparation is done to sterilize the skin surrounding the insertion site and allow it to dry

 - Administer the local anesthesia using 1% or 2% lidocaine.

 - The joint is aspirated using 18 gauge or thicker needle.
 Advance the needle while keeping a pull on the plunger of the syringe until synovial fluid is obtained.
 The amount if the fluid aspirated would depend on the size of the effusion or intended investigation.

 - In case the shoulder is accessed for injection, after aspirating the fluid, stabilize the needle by holding the hub and remove the syringe part and exchange the syringe for a corticosteroid-filled syringe.
 After the other syringe is in place, the injection can be carried out.